Applying for course accreditation requires a detailed written application supported by clear evidence for all criteria.

 Criteria for the accreditation of training courses (the 'Gold Book') including OPT (docx 0.1MB)

-Terms and conditions of course accreditation (docx 0.1MB)
+Course accreditation terms and conditions (docx 0.1MB)

 Course accreditation eligibility guide – Criteria A1-A10 (docx 0.1MB)